 SDS legislation calls for innovative solutions to allow people to hold individual service funds, necessitating a shift in commissioning practice from block funding to personal commissioning, to enable more freedom of choice and greater control.

 We acknowledge that there is some financial risk in departing from traditional service models to new models that might initially be underused.
 We would support more discussion on how risk might be shared.

-Many services commissioned and arranged by the local authority (Option 3) are delivered on the basis of ‘time-and-task’, and this is runs counter to a human rights-based approach to delivering care and support, because people’s needs and choices naturally change on a day-to-day basis.
-Introducing more of a personal approach to is essential to assist people receiving supports in a way that meets their personal outcomes.
+Many services commissioned and arranged by the local authority (Option 3) are delivered on the basis of ‘time-and-task’, and this runs counter to a human rights-based approach to delivering care and support because people’s needs and choices naturally change on a day-to-day basis.
+Introducing more of a personal approach is essential to assist people in receiving support in a way that meets their personal outcomes.
 We believe that quantifying ‘time’ rather than ‘task’ would allow greater choice and control by individuals, whilst allowing for a budget to be allocated to meet personal outcomes.

 Embedding Self-directed Support as good social work and social care